grzegorz914/homebridge-xbox-tv/README.md

 5. Enter the Homebridge PIN, this can be found under the QR code in Homebridge UI or your Homebridge logs, alternatively you can select *Use Camera* and scan the QR code again.

 ## Limitations
 * Due to a HomeKit limitation, that maximum services for 1 accessory is 100.
-Acessories containing services above this value in the HomeKit app will not respond.
+Acessory containing > 100 services will not respond.
 * If all services are enabled possible inputs to use is 95.
 The services in this accessory are:
   * Information service.
   * Speaker service.